Spoorthi102003/plant_watering_system/README.md

 ```
 iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v pes_plant_watering_net.v pes_plant_watering_tb.v
 ```
-as we see again we have generated an executable file a.out to generate the waveform in gtkwave we execute the a.out file.
+As we see again we have generated an executable file a.out to generate the waveform in gtkwave we execute the a.out file.

 To view in gtkwave,
 ```